Homegear/Homegear-Linux-Touch-Panel-08-DSI-Display-Driver/README.md

 This will rotate only the screen, but not the touch input.
 To also rotate the touch input, use:

 `xinput --set-prop 6 132 0 -1 1 1 0 0 0 0 1`

+### DKMS

+I managed to make dkms working, for now installation is 'manual':

+- make a /usr/src/HG_LTP08-1.0 directory
+- copy there the Makefile, dkms.conf and lcd_driver.c files

+- add the module to dkms with: `dkms add -m HG_LTP08 -v 1.0`
+- build it with: `dkms build -m HG_LTP08 -v 1.0'
+- install it with: `dkms install -m HG_LTP08 -v 1.0`

+After this, simply rebooting should make the driver work.
+In also needs the lines in config.txt and the dtbo file mentioned above to be installed.

+The module can be removed from dkms with:
+`dkms remove -m HG_LTP08 -v 1.0`

+Note: a kernel version can be specified for dkms with -k if building/installing for some other kernel version.